kodguru/puppet-jerakia-files/README.md

 Configure schemas to allow merging behavior.
-Works even if this property not included in the Puppet module such as:
+Works even if this property is not included in the Puppet module such as:
 COPY schema.json /var/lib/jerakia/  (allows merging of classes) copy vas.json /var/lib/jerakia/schema/   ( allows merging of users_allow_entries)